 Nevertheless, I felt a twinge of despair, and this is why:

-Lori beat me to the finish line, even though we were not in a race, and neither of us knew the other one was writing a book.
+Lori beat me to the finish line, even though we were not in a race, and neither one of us knew the other was writing a book.
 For years I had been secretly writing, editing, writing, editing, and I thought I would be the first (and only) author in my great big family, but I dragged my feet and missed the boat.

 I like that she doesn't wait until the end of the book to tell her professional secrets.
 In the second chapter, she reveals the key to marital success.
 I won't spill the beans here.